ohdongha/ohdongha.github.io/index.md

 ## News

 - 2021-11-28: The first draft genome of _Phragmites australis_ (common reed) was published in [_Mol Ecol_](https://doi.org/10.1111/mec.16293) :) Fun collaboration with researchers from Tulane Univ. and USGS.
-Next is chromosome-level assemblies of both native and invasive (in North America) subspecies and more comparative genomics of _Phragmites_ invasion.
+Next: chromosome-level assemblies of both native and invasive (in North America) subspecies and more comparative genomics of _Phragmites_ invasion.

 ## Current interests and fantasies